ENG6950YY L0101

 Course Method of Evaluation and Course Requirements:

-Presentations of creative work: 20 %
+Presentations of creative work: 20%

-Portfolio of creative work submitted in December: 60%
+Portfolio of completed work 60%

 S-Term Course Description (Prof. Williams)